 While the cockpit camera was not specifically oriented to capture the flying pilot’s control inputs or instrument readings, the video does show why the National Transportation Safety Board (NTSB) wants image recorders in cockpits of on-demand and charter aircraft not now equipped with cockpit voice or flight data recorders.

 The pilot of this particular aircraft exhibited good airmanship skills, and he was also lucky that truck or auto traffic was absent from the side of the highway on which he chose to land.
 The engine failure occurred shortly after takeoff, but the runway was just on the edge of the airplane’s glide range.

-According to Lake Aviation, which produces the Challenger kit for assembly, sudden engine stoppage is not unusual for the two-cylinder two-cycle engine.
+According to Lake Aviation, which produces the airplane kit for assembly, sudden engine stoppage is not unusual for the two-cylinder two-cycle engine.
 Herewith, quotations from Lake Aviation, abbreviated from their website:

 “The Rotax manual states ‘WARNING: This engine, by its design, is subject to sudden stoppage.
 Engine stoppage can result in crash landings, forced landings, or no power landings.
 Such crash landings can lead to serious bodily injury or death.’
 (Rotax Operators Manual, Page 4.2) ….

 “No further explanation regarding ‘sudden engine stoppage’ is given at that point in the manual … Some indicators are given throughout the manual but they are scattered about in the instructions … A nice concise summary for this critical event is in order so that an operator can take the careful steps to avoid it …